Leotis Palmer Jr

 Bachelor of Science (Management) from the U.S. Air Force Academy; Masters of Business from the University of Southern California's Marshall School of Business

-I can't recall having donated any money to any campaign or political organizations since 2015.
+I can't recall having donated any money to any campaign or political organizations.

 I volunteer with RISE Colorado an educational nonprofit and also coach youth sports through Denver Parks and Rec, YMCA and Arapahoe Youth League.
 I also volunteered and served in a leadership role for the parent association at my children's elementary school.